sweetsweetstefan/cloudmc-cloudca-kb/rbac/en/rbac-en.md

 The fixed roles included with CloudMC are applicable to a broad range of use cases.
 They can be assigned to a user's primary role, or as an additional role.

 A summary of each fixed role when applied as a primary role:
 - **Guest:** A read-only role.
-Can view resources in assigned environments
+Can view resources in assigned environments.
 - **User:** Can create new environments with existing service connections, and manage environments owned by the user.
-Cannot see any existing environments until the user is added to them
+Cannot see any existing environments until the user is added to them.
 - **Administrator:** Can manage the organization.
 Can manage all environments in all service connections.
-Cannot view sub-organizations nor create new sub-organizations
+Cannot view sub-organizations nor create new sub-organizations.
 - **Reseller:** Can manage branding and pricing in the organization and its sub-organizations, and can create sub-organizations in the organization.
-Cannot create new organizations
+Cannot create new organizations.
-- **Operator:** Can create organizations and sub-organizations, manage service connections, quotas, commitments, and has full access to all other organizations, system resources and settings
+- **Operator:** Can create organizations and sub-organizations, manage service connections, quotas, commitments, and has full access to all other organizations, system resources and settings.

 Each fixed role has a default scope:
-- Guest, User, Administrator: Only the organization in which the user exists
+- Guest, User, Administrator: Only the organization in which the user account exists
 - Reseller: The organization in which the user exists and all of its sub-organizations
 - Operator: All organizations